ryannair02/MIST4610-Project1/README.md

 2) List the top Supplier by Total Order Amount
    Justification: This information is crucial for evaluating supplier performance, optimizing inventory management, and making strategic procurement decisions, ensuring efficient and cost-effective supply chain operations.

+Sql code for Query 6:SELECT Suppliers.supplierID, Suppliers.address, Suppliers.phone,
+       SUM(`Uniform Orders`.price * `Uniform Orders`.quantity) AS TotalOrderAmount
+FROM Suppliers
-Sql code for Query 6: SELECT Suppliers.supplierID, Suppliers.address, Suppliers.phone, SUM(`Uniform Orders`.price * `Uniform Orders`.quantity) AS TotalOrderAmount FROM Suppliers JOIN `Uniform Orders` ON Suppliers.supplierID = `Uniform Orders`.supplierID GROUP BY Suppliers.supplierID, Suppliers.address, Suppliers.phone ORDER BY TotalOrderAmount DESC;
+JOIN `Uniform Orders` ON Suppliers.supplierID = `Uniform Orders`.supplierID
+GROUP BY Suppliers.supplierID, Suppliers.address, Suppliers.phone
+ORDER BY TotalOrderAmount DESC;

 Image for Query 6: <img width="411" alt="image" src="https://github.com/ryannair02/MIST4610-Project1/assets/120529297/cd549893-4e7e-4a38-9335-389cf7cf4b92">

-3) Total Number of Injuries by Team Justification:Team-level injury statistics are crucial for assessing the overall injury burden within each team.
+3) Total Number of Injuries by Team
+   Justification: Team-level injury statistics are crucial for assessing the overall injury burden within each team.
 Team managers and coaches can use this information to evaluate the effectiveness of their training programs, identify teams at higher risk of injuries, and allocate resources for injury prevention measures accordingly.

 Sql code for Query 7: SELECT `Teams`.`teamID`, COUNT(`Injuries`.`injuryID`) AS TotalInjuries FROM `Teams`